ronhombre/KyberKotlin/README.md

 It depends on [KeccakKotlin](https://github.com/ronhombre/KeccakKotlin) and [secure-random](https://github.com/KotlinCrypto/secure-random) Kotlin libraries in order to implement SHA3, SHAKE, and
 Secure Random within the library.

+This library is tested against Bouncy Castle's Java ML-KEM implementation 1 million times for each parameter set.
+For quick testing we also do 10 thousand times (see JVMTest.kt file).

 > [!NOTE]
 > Version 2.0.1 brings astounding performance improvements by updating the underlying KeccakKotlin library to 2.0.1.
 The
 > memory allocations during JVMBenchmark was initially at 275.57GB(2.0.0) and it brought it down to 53.88GB(2.0.1); All